Skip to content

 openstack --os-cloud public_cloud --os-passcode 123456 server list -c Name -c Status

-If the passcode is missing:
+If the passcode is missing, you'll see:

 openstack server list